muffledMitosis/old-meth-dot-dev/posts/blogs/01-intro.md

 Hopefully not.
 I'll be posting regular updates on my ongoing projects and write a few blog posts about the things i've learned along the way.

-This blog wont be limited to coding but would hopefully cover most my interests
+This blog wont be limited to coding but would hopefully cover most of my interests

 ### 1. Why do a blog?